-Information regarding the graduation ceremony, diplomas, caps, and gowns, etc., will be distributed via UNA email and can also be found on UNA's website.
+Information regarding the graduation ceremony, diplomas, caps and gowns, etc. will be distributed by the Registrar's Office though the student's UNA post office box

 F. References

 References for potential employers should be sought on an individual basis.
 If a student requests a reference from an individual faculty member, the student will need to sign a FERPA release form (see Appendix K).